 Your calendar has been hanging on your wall for a whole year now, and it’s almost time to take it down.
 Maybe it was just a throw-away calendar from your insurance guy.
 But maybe it was a nice gift calendar you got from your sister.
 If it was, it’s a shame to throw away all those pretty pictures.
 So here are a few ideas I’ve used for recycling (or, rather, re-using) calendars.

-5. Recycle calendar photos into homemade envelopes.
-Yes, they make gorgeous envelopes and you can see how to make them at Instructables.com.
+Recycle calendar photos into homemade envelopes.
+Yes, they make gorgeous envelopes and they are so easy!
+You can see how to make them at Instructables.com.

 Whatever you do to recycle or reuse your calendars, it’s always FREE – and that’s always a timely gift to yourself.